 The deed which gained Corpl.
 Lewis his decoration is thus described in the Rifle Brigade orders:- “For conspicuous gallantry and devotion to duty during operations south of Pilkem on July 6th, 1915.
 With a party of bomb-throwers he remained on the extreme left defending the position against repeated bombing attacks by the enemy.
 He remained in this position twenty-four hours after his company had been relieved, and until he was the only survivor of the party.
 On the afternoon of July 7th he and a non-commissioned officer were buried by a shell and the latter wounded, but Corpl.
 Lewis remained firmly at his post.”

 The presentation was made by Brigadier General Coventry Williams, C.B., who was accompanied by his aide-de-camp, Lieut.
 A. J. Rudford Norcop.
 The men of the Yeomanry (Cyclist) Regiment were drawn up on the parade ground in hollow square, under the command of Lieut.
 Col. L.E.
 Kennard and the other officers.
 After the reading of Corpl.
 Lewis’ brave deed, the General said he had great pleasure in performing his duty there that day.
 Every man was not born to be a hero, but in times like the present the opportunity came to many as it had come to Corpl.
 Lewis, He then pinned the ribbon on to Corpl.
 Lewis’ tunic, afterwards warmly shaking him by the hand and congratulating him upon the distinction he had won.

-Thomas is also remembered on St. Mary Le Elms Church Memorial Ipswich.
+Thomas is also remembered on the war memorial at St. Mary Le Elms Church, Ipswich.